C. Delores Tucker: Civil activities

 Tucker had a long history in the Civil Rights Movement.
 Early on, her civil activities included participating in the 1965 Selma to Montgomery marches alongside the Rev. Dr. Martin Luther King Jr. and raising funds for the NAACP.
 In 1990, Tucker, along with 15 other African American women and men, formed the African-American Women for Reproductive Freedom.
 She was the convening founder and national chair of the National Congress of Black Women, Inc. (NCBW), having succeeded the Hon.
 Shirley Chisholm in 1992.

 Tucker also was responsible for the Governor's appointment of more women judges and more women and African Americans to boards and commissions than ever before.
 She also led the effort to make Pennsylvania one of the first states to pass the Equal Rights Amendment.
 As Chief of Elections of Pennsylvania, she was a leader in instituting a voter registration by mail and reducing the voting age from 21 to 18 years of age.

 Political

 In 1971, Tucker became the first black female Secretary of State when Pennsylvania Governor Milton Shapp appointed her Secretary of the Commonwealth of Pennsylvania.
 During her tenure, she instituted the first Commission on the Status of Women.
 Shapp fired Tucker in September 1977 for allegedly using state employees to write speeches for which she received honorariums.
-Two years later, one of Tucker's successors as Secretary of the Commonwealth, Dr. Ethel D. Allen, would also be fired for using public employees to write speeches.
+Two years later, one of Tucker's successors as Secretary of the Commonwealth, Ethel D. Allen, was also fired for using public employees to write speeches.

 She was the founder and president of the Bethune-DuBois Institute, Inc., which she established in 1991 to promote the cultural development of African American youth through scholarships and educational programs.
 Tucker also launched, and served as publisher of the publication, Vital Issues: The Journal of African American Speeches.